spot6003/spot6003.github.io/projects.markdown

 permalink: "/projects"
 ---

+<p>This project list is subject to change.
+Check back often to see the new things I've been working on!</p>

 <h2>Course Project: ETools Purchasing System </h2>
 <p>This app programmed in the C Sharp language is meant to be used by the purchasing department
 of the fictional "ETools" company.
 The purchasing section let managers generate a new purchase order,